SchifferLab/ROBUST/README.md

 ## Requirements

-ROBUST Transformers utilizes the [Schrodinger Python Api](https://www.schrodinger.com/pythonapi) to parse and process molecular dynamics simulations. &#GreaterEqual v.18.1
+ROBUST Transformers require [Schrodinger](https://www.schrodinger.com) &GreaterEqual; v.18.1 to parse and process molecular dynamics simulations.

 Data analysis examples do not require schrodigner and only have to meet the python dependencies.